 Raised Bed Liners Can Cause Wood To Rot Faster

-If you use untreated wood to build your raised bed, rotting due to water exposure is a big concern.
+If you use untreated wood to build your raised bed, it will rot faster when exposed to water.
 Covering the wood with plastic on one side or both sides can trap moisture between the wood and plastic.

 What Do You Use To Line A Raised Garden Bed?

 There are a few basic options when deciding what to use to line your raised bed:

 - fabric – for example, landscape fabric, canvas, or burlap (sort of like a giant grow bag).

 - plastic – for example, a tarp, pool cover, or polypropylene bed liner.